mmikowski/powercss/README.md

 solution, and then we will discuss how and why PowerCSS works.

 ## Example
+Let's review the workflow before we jump into the example.

+1. Create an HTML document that includes the pcss.js library and the code necessary to use it.
+2. In our JS library, create one or more virtual stylesheets (**vsheet**s).
+   These look very much like traditional stylesheets in JSON syntax.
+3. Create a **metasheet** which includes an ordered list (or *cascade*) of **vsheets**.
+Again, this is very much like the workflow where we add static CSS files to an HTML document.
+4. Enable the **metasheet** to apply the CSS.

+We were careful to change as little of the existing CSS workflow as possible while adding the Power of JS to CSS creation and management.
+We hope you'll be happy with the results.
+Now let's get started.

 ### 1. Create `pcss._example001_.html` page
 Let's create an HTML file to illustrate the basic capabilities of PowerCSS.
 We will call the file `pcss._example001_.html` and